-650. The State reported on the first recommendation that the Internal Armed Conflict Special Cases Unit of the Human Rights Section of the Office of the Public Prosecutor had drawn up an investigation plan but that it was classified pursuant to Article 314 of the Criminal Procedure Code and therefore specific details could not be provided about the investigation.
-However, it did mention that the Public Ministry was investigating the instant case, and that as progress reports are produced they will be sent to the IACHR.

-651. As to the second recommendation of the IACHR, the State reported the following:

-a) Concerning the search for the remains of Mr. Oscar Manuel Gramajo Lopez, it indicated that the Forensic Anthropology Foundation of Guatemala (FAFG) -an autonomous, technical-scientific non-governmental organization- interviewed and took DNA samples of the family members of Mr. Gramajo Lopez.
-A comparison of said samples, as well as samples secured from the bone remains recovered in the exhumations by the FAFG at different locations in Guatemala, had been run to check them against the genetic data in its database (BDD) and, thus far, Oscar Manuel Gramajo Lopez has not been successfully identified.

-b) Regarding the necessary arrangements to accommodate the wishes of the family as to the final resting place of the remains of Mr. Oscar Manuel Gramajo, the State indicated that once his remains are located and identified, it will - with the approval of his family -coordinate efforts related to his final resting place.

-c) With regard to the recommendation to award proper and timely reparations to the victim's family, it stated that on December 5, 2008, the National Reparations Program awarded economic reparation in the amount of twenty four thousand quetzals to Mrs. Edelia Lopez Escobar as a result of the forced disappearance of her son Oscar Manuel Gramajo, thus this commitment was carried out.

-652. The Commission therefore concludes that the recommendations have been partially fulfilled.
+- 709. The State reported on the first recommendation that the Internal Armed Conflict Special Cases Unit of the Human Rights Section of the Office of the Public Prosecutor had drawn up an investigation plan but that it was classified pursuant to Article 314 of the Criminal Procedure Code and therefore specific details could not be provided about the investigation.
+However, it did mention that the Public Ministry was investigating the instant case, and that as progress reports are produced they will be sent to the IACHR. - 710.
+As to the second recommendation of the IACHR, the State reported the following: - a) Concerning the search for the remains of Mr. Oscar Manuel Gramajo Lopez, it indicated that the Forensic Anthropology Foundation of Guatemala (FAFG) -an autonomous, technical-scientific non-governmental organization- interviewed and took DNA samples of the family members of Mr. Gramajo Lopez.
+A comparison of said samples, as well as samples secured from the bone remains recovered in the exhumations by the FAFG at different locations in Guatemala, had been run to check them against the genetic data in its database (BDD) and, thus far, Oscar Manuel Gramajo Lopez has not been successfully identified. - b) Regarding the necessary arrangements to accommodate the wishes of the family as to the final resting place of the remains of Mr. Oscar Manuel Gramajo, the State indicated that once his remains are located and identified, it will with the approval of his family -coordinate efforts related to his final resting place. - c) With regard to the recommendation to award proper and timely reparations to the victim's family, it stated that on December 5, 2008, the National Reparations Program awarded economic reparation in the amount of twenty four thousand quetzals to Mrs. Edelia Lopez Escobar as a result of the forced disappearance of her son Oscar Manuel Gramajo, thus this commitment was carried out. - 711.
+On December 5, the IACHR asked again for information on compliance.
+The State replied on January 5, 2015, by reiterating the information it had previously submitted.
+Thus far, there has been no reply from the petitioner. - 712.
+The Commission therefore concludes that the recommendations have been partially fulfilled.
 Accordingly, the Commission will continue to monitor for compliance with the pending points.